 The 1911 Census also shows that Minnie Doel (Emory’s mother) was still living with the Reeb family as a Domestic Servant age 31, her Marital Status is shown as Legally Separated.
 The Head of this household was still Louis Reeb age 61 and his son Albert was also in residence age 30.

-Emory Doel enlisted into the Canadian Expeditionery Force on 22nd March 1918.
-He gave his trade as farmer and had a Single Status, he also gave his Mother, Minnie Doel as his Next of kin and her address was Port Colbourne, Ontario, Canada.
+Emory Doel’s army records tell us that he enlisted into the Canadian Expeditionery Force on 22nd March 1918.
+He gave his trade as farmer and had a Single Status.
+He named his Mother, Minnie Doel as his Next of kin and her address was Port Colbourne, Ontario, Canada.
 He completed his basic training in Canada.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.